- Game Parts & Supplies

 Filter Capacitors: Capacitors across bridge rectifiers or large electrolytic capacitors that may otherwise be used as filters in power supply circuits should be considered for replacement any time the bridge is replaced, and large electrolytic capacitors that these games use can dry up over time which can cause excessive AC ripple on DC power lines, and reduced DC voltage, which can cause game resets.

 Voltage Regulator: The 5 volt voltage regulator used in most electronic pinball games can be a source of resetting problems if it is failing and on it's way out.
 Most games will use a LM323K type regulator (large transistor-looking regulator mounted in large heat sink).
 Some may used other types or additional parts associated with the regulator that may also require testing/replacement.
 This component doesn't fail very often, but should be considered if other means (above) have not yielded any solutions to the reset problem.
-We carry LM323K regulators on our Electronic Parts page.
+Click here for more info on the LM323K regulator.

 Bally/Stern Solid-State Games (1977-1985)